Have you or a loved one been exposed to any of the following traumatic events or situations?

 Being bullied, whether you are a young child, teen or an adult

 Are you or a loved one experiencing any of the following effects of trauma?

 If so, you or your loved one are likely having difficulty functioning in your relationships, school or work.
 Many of our members of the military and first responders suffer from Post Traumatic Stress Disorder (PTSD).
-Many people who have experienced such events and accompanying symptoms have turned to temporary solutions to escape or numb their emotional suffering, such as alcoholism, prescription or illegal drugs, gambling or other emotional crutches.
-At Family-Therapy in Kanata, we have caring and compassionate therapists that are experienced in trauma therapy to get you or your loved one back to leading a fulfilling, quality life.
-Call us today for an appointment or to learn more about our serivces.
+Many people who have experienced such events and accompanying symptoms have turned to temporary solutions to escape or numb their emotional suffering, such as alcoholism, gambling, prescription or illegal drugs or other emotional crutches.
+The use of illegal drugs can be particularly difficult to overcome, especially where highly addictive substances such as methamphetamines, for instance, are concerned.
+However, at Family-Therapy in Kanata, we have caring and compassionate therapists that are experienced in trauma therapy to get you or your loved one back to leading a fulfilling, quality life.
+Furthermore, if drugs are an issue for you or your loved one, regular drug testing might be advised as part of your rehabilitation and therapy.
+You can learn more about drug testing on the Countrywide Testing website.
+Considering therapy?
+Call us today for an appointment or to learn more about our services.

 What is Trauma?